The Art of the Thank You for Purchase Email

 This is brilliant for several reasons.
 First, asking for a review in exchange for a discount is smart, as great reviews are critical to future sales.
 In addition, Genius Pack makes it easy to give the review from within the email.
 Finally, offering additional items encourages customers to use the review discount on a purchase immediately.

 Spend a few minutes implementing these tips to create amazing thank you emails.
+You’ll also want to make sure your shipping confirmation emails are made weel to continue this postive engagement.
 You’re sure to have more sales and happier customers!